 13 can’t-miss talks for parents

-ParentMap's ParentEd Talks series returns in September with a tremendous lineup of expert speakers who will help boost your parenting IQ.
-Topics include tips for raising technology-savvy kids in a screen-obsessed world; deepening connection with our partners and children; fostering the key traits and habits that are predictors of children's success and good health — and much more.
+ParentMap's ParentEd Talks series, presented by Seattle Children's, is back with a tremendous lineup of expert speakers who will help boost your parenting IQ.
+Monthly topics include tips for raising technology-savvy kids in a screen-obsessed world; deepening connection with our partners and children; fostering the key traits and habits that are predictors of children's success and good health — and much more.